Close

 Unless otherwise noted:

 Class Abilities that function all of the time without activation being required.
 Includes such things as Immunity and the ability to use extra equipment.
 Traits are denoted with a (T) and are always non-magical in nature.
 Traits may not be removed by any means and persist after respawn.
 Immunities granted by Traits persist after death.
+Traits are not enchantments, and do not count towards enchantment limits or count for the purposes of Attuned, Essence Graft, or similar magic and abilities.
 Note: Some Traits mimic other Magic or Abilities, but these Traits are still always on and ignore any Incantation or Materials requirement listed.
-Traits always take effect before Immunities, Resistances, and any other abilities.
+Traits always take effect before Immunities, Resistances, and any other effects

 Magics and Abilities that require an incantation to be activated.
 Verbals can have an immediate effect or impart a State or an Ongoing Effect.
 Ongoing Effects may have a duration, after which it expires.
-If a player would gain an Ongoing Effect they are already affected by, the Ongoing Effect's duration will simply be adjusted to the new duration if it is longer than the current duration.
+If a player would gain an Ongoing Effect they are already affected by, the Ongoing Effect’s duration will simply be adjusted to the new duration if it is longer than the current duration.
 An Ongoing Effect without a duration continues until it is removed by some outside force or until a condition is met.
-Unless otherwise noted, all Ongoing Effects are removed when a player dies and cannot apply to dead players.
+Unless otherwise noted, Ongoing Effects cannot apply to dead players and are removed when a player dies or has an effect activate which allows the player struck to avoid death (Undead Minion, Greater Undead Minion, Troll Blood, Phoenix Tears, Song of Survival)

-Some Magics and Abilities have special circumstances that must be met before they can be activated.
-Magics and abilities with the Wound Trigger Limitation can only be used immediately after the caster causes a wound to an enemy (even if that wound kills the enemy).
+Magics and abilities with the Wound Trigger Limitation can only be used immediately after the caster causes a wound to an enemy (even if that wound kills the enemy; but not if the wound is not received, e.g. by a Resistance).